arokettu/php-uuid/docs/uuid.rst

 ``Arokettu\Uuid\UuidV1``.

-The library does not support generation of these UUIDs since they are more or less legacy stuff.

 The class implements ``TimeBasedUuid`` interface.
 UUIDv1 timestamp is measured to 100 nsec precision which is more than DateTime can handle therefore the returned value will be truncated by one decimal.